renanvelc/vscode-discord-rpc/README.md

 The project consists of two main components:

-Visual Studio Code → Custom VS Code Extension → Workspace information → Node.js → index.js → Discord RPC Client → Discord → Discord → Rich Presence
+Visual Studio Code → VS Code Extension → Node.js → Discord RPC → Discord

 The VS Code extension collects information from the current workspace and sends it to the local Node.js application.